History of the Anglo-Egyptian Sudan

-This article discusses the history of Anglo-Egyptian Sudan during the history of Sudan from 1899 to 1955.

-In January 1899, an Anglo-Egyptian agreement restored Egyptian rule in Sudan but as part of a condominium, or joint authority, exercised by the United Kingdom and Egypt.
+In January 1899, an agreement between the United Kingdom the Khedivate of Egypt restored Egyptian rule in Sudan but as part of a condominium, or joint authority, exercised by the two countries.
 The agreement designated territory south of the twenty-second parallel as the Anglo-Egyptian Sudan.
 Although it emphasized Egypt's indebtedness to Britain for its participation in the reconquest, the agreement failed to clarify the juridical relationship between the two condominium powers in Sudan or to provide a legal basis for continued British governing of the territory on behalf of the Khedive.
-Article II of the agreement specified that "the supreme military and civil command in Sudan shall be vested in one officer, termed the Governor-General of Sudan.
-He shall be appointed by Khedival Decree on the recommendation of Her Britannic Majesty's Government and shall be removed only by Khedival Decree with the consent of Her Britannic Majesty's Government."
+Article II of the agreement specified that:

 The British governor-general, who was a military officer, reported to the Foreign Office through its resident agent in Cairo.
 In practice, however, he exercised extraordinary powers and directed the condominium government from Khartoum as if it were a colonial administration.
 Sir Reginald Wingate succeeded Kitchener as governor-general in 1899.

 In each province, two inspectors and several district commissioners aided the British governor (mudir).
 Initially, nearly all administrative personnel were British Army officers attached to the Egyptian Army.
-In 1901, however, civilian administrators started arriving in the Sudan from Britain and formed the nucleus of the Sudan Political Service.
+In 1901, however, civilian administrators started arriving in Sudan from Britain and formed the nucleus of the Sudan Political Service.
 Egyptians filled middle-level posts while Sudanese gradually acquired lower-level positions.

 Condominium period

-In the condominium's early years, the governor-general and provincial governors exercised great latitude in governing the Sudan.
+In the condominium's early years, the governor-general and provincial governors exercised a great deal of freedom in governing Sudan.
 After 1910, however, an executive council, whose approval was required for all legislation and for budgetary matters, assisted the governor-general.